eeditiones/workshop/slides/bbaw-kolloquium-20251124.md

 ![bg contain right:50%](images/layout-regions2.png)
 - all styling is handled by theme profiles
 - TEI Publisher base only provides an _abstract page layout_
-- profiles may inject UI fragments into defined locations
+- profiles may inject UI fragments into defined areas
 ---

 # Styling